 You have a cold, maybe an annoying cough.
 But what if you can't call in sick and you have to be at work?
 These tips can help you make it through the day.

-However, avoid drinks such as coffee, caffeinated sodas, and energy drinks.
+But avoid coffee, caffeinated sodas, and energy drinks.
 When it’s quitting time, say "no" to hot toddies.
 Alcohol is dehydrating, too.

 Eat ice chips.
 If your throat hurts, ice chips may help with soreness and pain.
-Bonus: They’ll also work to keep you hydrated.
+Bonus: They’ll also keep you hydrated.

 Spray.
 Use a saline spray to help a stuffy nose.
 It helps congestion by loosening mucus and rinsing your sinuses.